Exabyte-io/documentation/docs/cli/jobs.md

-# Submitting Batch Jobs
+# Batch jobs

----
+## Architecture

-High performance parallel computing codes generally run in "batch" mode.
-Batch jobs are controlled by scripts written by the user and submitted to a batch system that manages the compute resource and schedules the job to run based on a set of policies.
-In general, batch systems work on a first-in, first-out basis, but this is subject to a number of constraints.
+Login node at `angstrom.exabyte.io` currently serves as an entry point to our compute cluster.
+It is running a single instance of the resource management system (RMS). `exalist_nodes` shows the cluster nodes that are currently active.

----
+Simulation codes are generally expected to be run in "batch" mode.
+Batch jobs are controlled by scripts written by the user and submitted to RMS.

 ## Batch Jobs